Open Agent Toolkit

 oat docs nav sync --target-dir apps/my-docs

-For Fumadocs apps, the docs index is generated automatically via predev/prebuild hooks.
+For Fumadocs apps, the app-root docs index manifest is generated from the Markdown file tree automatically via predev/prebuild hooks.
 You can also run it manually:

 oat docs generate-index --docs-dir docs

 The generated app-root index.md is machine-owned and now starts with an AUTOGENERATED warning comment.
-Edit authored pages under docs/, not the generated root index.
+Edit authored pages and ## Contents maps under docs/, then compare the generated manifest against those maps when checking freshness.

 5. Analyze the docs surface